Georg Cantor: Cantor's ancestry

 Cantor's paternal grandparents were from Copenhagen and fled to Russia from the disruption of the Napoleonic Wars.
 There is very little direct information on them.
 Cantor's father, Georg Waldemar Cantor, was educated in the Lutheran mission in Saint Petersburg, and his correspondence with his son shows both of them as devout Lutherans.
 Very little is known for sure about Georg Waldemar's origin or education.
 Cantor's mother, Maria Anna Böhm, was an Austro-Hungarian born in Saint Petersburg and baptized Roman Catholic; she converted to Protestantism upon marriage.
 However, there is a letter from Cantor's brother Louis to their mother, stating:

-("Even if we were descended from Jews ten times over, and even though I may be, in principle, completely in favour of equal rights for Hebrews, in social life I prefer Christians...") which could be read to imply that she was of Jewish ancestry.
+which could be read to imply that she was of Jewish ancestry.

-According to biographers Eric Temple Bell, Cantor was of Jewish descent, although both parents were baptized.
+According to biographer Eric Temple Bell, Cantor was of Jewish descent, although both parents were baptized.
 In a 1971 article entitled "Towards a Biography of Georg Cantor", the British historian of mathematics Ivor Grattan-Guinness mentions (Annals of Science 27, pp. 345–391, 1971) that he was unable to find evidence of Jewish ancestry.
 (He also states that Cantor's wife, Vally Guttmann, was Jewish).

 In a letter written to Paul Tannery in 1896 (Paul Tannery, Memoires Scientifique 13 Correspondence, Gauthier-Villars, Paris, 1934, p.
 306), Cantor states that his paternal grandparents were members of the Sephardic Jewish community of Copenhagen.
 Specifically, Cantor states in describing his father: "Er ist aber in Kopenhagen geboren, von israelitischen Eltern, die der dortigen portugisischen Judengemeinde...." ("He was born in Copenhagen of Jewish (lit: 'Israelite') parents from the local Portuguese-Jewish community.")